psi4/psi4/doc/sphinxman/source/scf.rst

 two-electron ERIs analytically over one electron coordinate and numerically over the other electron coordinate, and belongs to the family of pseudospectral methods originally suggested by Friesner.
-In COSX, numerical integration is performed on standard DFT quadrature grids, which are described in :ref:`DFT`.
+In COSX, numerical integration is performed on standard DFT quadrature grids, which are described in :ref:`sec:dft`.
 Both the accuracy of the COSX algorithm and also the computational cost are directly determined by the size of the integration grid, so selection of the grid is important.
 This COSX implementation uses two separate grids.